DevGrrrl/cv/README.md

 I'd like to work somewhere i can continue to hone my skills and am hoping to join an organisation that uses technology to make the world better place.

-Link to [CV pdf](/CV2020.pdf).Pleaes contact me if you require a different format.
+Link to [CV pdf](/CV2020.pdf).
+Please contact me if you require a different format.

 ## Skills